robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-5-ect-theory.md

 #### Assess

-Build a holistic picture of the pupil's learning needs by gathering information from several sources.
+Build a holistic picture of the pupil’s learning needs by gathering information from several sources.

 #### Plan